pgjdbc/pgjdbc/pgjdbc/src/test/java/org/postgresql/test/README.md

         }
     }

+    @Test
     public void testFoo() {
-        // Use the assert methods in junit.framework.TestCase
+        // Use the assert methods in import org.junit.Assert
         // for the actual tests

         // Just some silly examples